Oxy–fuel welding and cutting: Types of flame

 Reducing, neutral and oxidizing oxyacetylene flames.

-The welder can adjust the oxy–acetylene flame to be carburizing (aka reducing), neutral, or oxidizing.
+The welder can adjust the oxyacetylene flame to be carburizing (aka reducing), neutral, or oxidizing.
 Adjustment is made by adding more or less oxygen to the acetylene flame.
 The neutral flame is the flame most generally used when welding or cutting.
 The welder uses the neutral flame as the starting point for all other flame adjustments because it is so easily defined.
 This flame is attained when welders, as they slowly open the oxygen valve on the torch body, first see only two flame zones.
 At that point, the acetylene is being completely burned in the welding oxygen and surrounding air.
 The flame is chemically neutral.

 The two parts of this flame are the light blue inner cone and the darker blue to colorless outer cone.
 The inner cone is where the acetylene and the oxygen combine.
 The tip of this inner cone is the hottest part of the flame.
 It is approximately 6000 F and provides enough heat to easily melt steel.
 In the inner cone the acetylene breaks down and partly burns to hydrogen and carbon monoxide, which in the outer cone combine with more oxygen from the surrounding air and burn.

 An excess of acetylene creates a reducing (sometimes called carbonizing) flame.
 This flame is characterized by three flame zones; the hot inner cone, a white-hot "acetylene feather", and the blue-colored outer cone.
 This is the type of flame observed when oxygen is first added to the burning acetylene.
 The feather is adjusted and made ever smaller by adding increasing amounts of oxygen to the flame.
 A welding feather is measured as 2X or 3X, with X being the length of the inner flame cone.

 The unburned carbon insulates the flame and drops the temperature to approximately 5000 F. The reducing flame is typically used for hardfacing operations or backhand pipe welding techniques.
 The feather is caused by incomplete combustion of the acetylene to cause an excess of carbon in the flame.
 Some of this carbon is dissolved by the molten metal to carbonize it.
 The carbonizing flame will tend to remove the oxygen from iron oxides which may be present, a fact which has caused the flame to be known as a "reducing flame".